ImiquimodOther Names: Aldara, Zyclara Drug Class: Opportunistic Infections and Coinfections

 What is imiquimod?

-What should I tell my health care provider before taking imiquimod?
+What should I tell my health care provider before using imiquimod?

-Before taking imiquimod, tell your health care provider:
+Before using imiquimod, tell your health care provider:

 - If you are allergic to imiquimod or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Imiquimod may affect the way other medicines or products work, and other medicines or products may affect how imiquimod works.
+Tell your health care provider if you have had other treatments for genital or perianal warts, actinic keratosis, or superficial basal cell carcinoma.
+Imiquimod should not be used until your skin has healed from other treatments.
 Ask your health care provider if there are interactions between imiquimod and the other medicines you take.

 Ask your health care provider about possible side effects from imiquimod.
 Your health care provider will tell you what to do if you have side effects.

-Take imiquimod according to your health care provider’s instructions.
-Your health care provider will tell you how much imiquimod to take and when to take it.
+Use imiquimod according to your health care provider’s instructions.
+Your health care provider will tell you how much imiquimod to use and when to use it.
 Before you start imiquimod and each time you get a refill, read any printed information that comes with your medicine.

 How should imiquimod be stored?